Chinchpur

 Chinchpur is a village located in the Taluka of Motala, in Buldhana district, Maharashtra, India, with a total population of 1292.

 According to the information of the 2011 Census, the location code or village code of Chinchpur village is 528732.
-It is situated 5 km away from the sub-district township of Motala and 25 km away from Buldana.
+It is situated 5 km away from the sub-district township of Motala and 25 km away from Buldhana.
 As per 2009 statistics, Sanglad is the gram panchayat of Chinchpur village.